scran_pca

 void scran_pca::simple_pca ( const tatami::Matrix< Value_, Index_ > & mat,

-const SimplePcaOptions options,
+const SimplePcaOptions & options,

-SimplePcaResults< EigenMatrix_, EigenVector_ > & output
+SimplePcaResults< EigenMatrix_, EigenVector_ > & output )

 Principal components analysis (PCA) for compression and denoising of single-cell expression data.

-Our aim is to reduce the size of the data and reduce noise by only using the earlier PCs for downstream cell-based analyses (e.g., neighbor detection, clustering).
+Our aim is to reduce the size of the data and eliminate noise by only using the earlier PCs for downstream cell-based analyses (e.g., neighbor detection, clustering).
 Most practitioners will keep the first 10-50 PCs, though the exact choice is fairly arbitrary - see SimplePcaOptions::number to specify the number of PCs.
 As we are only interested in the top PCs, we can use approximate algorithms for faster computation, in particular IRLBA.

 Template Parameters